M.A. Courses

 Description: A study of the relationship of language and culture.
 An examination of sociolinguistics, ethnography of speaking, language and variation, methodologies of investigation, and current research in the field.

-ENGL 6049 Contemporary US Latino/a Literature
+INGL 6049 Contemporary US Latino/a Literature

 Credit hours: 3